Wargyy/reddit/ESOF-docs/TO-DO.md

 dedicado para isso.
 ```

-2. Make the domain and use-case diagrams

 Software:
 http://staruml.io/ <-- Mentioned in email by the Prof.
 Enterprise Architect, Anything that makes Standard UML diagramas.

 #### 3. Software Design: Architecture, frameworks, etc

-Chapter OK.
+Done!

 #### 4. Report of software Test

-1. Test Statistics
-  % coverage (given by tools like EclEmma)
+1. Test Statistics: Add % coverage (given by tools like EclEmma)

 #### 5. Feature Evolution
 1. Improve a feature in the software and submit a pull request with it.